top of page

 What is congenital Horners syndrome?

-Can congenital ptosis correct without surgery?
+Can congenital ptosis be corrected without surgery?

 How is ptosis corrected in babies?